AWegnerGitHub/awegnergithub.github.io-content/2025_07_22_python_empty_generators.md

 ### Fibonacci

-Let's use a generator to build the Fibonocci sequence.
+Let's use a generator to build the Fibonacci sequence.
 Spoiler for interviews!
 In this case, I'm going to use a generator to get the first 10 items.
 Then print out the first 5 and then try to print the entire list of 10 items.

     def fibonacci(n):
         a, b = 0, 1